jacobdensford/jacobdensford.com/fell/playing-the-game.md

 **Healing** recovers HP and restores abilities.

 Whenever you take several minutes to **rest**, recover all your HP.
-After a full week of rest and appropriate care, restore all your reduced abilities by one step.
+After a full week of rest and appropriate care, restore a reduced ability by one step.

 ## Advancement